bmurrtech/0-100-days-cloud-engineer/README.md

 7. Follow the prompts then enter the "network path" (see the properites tab) to access the drive.

 `\\[PC identifier name]\[driver letter]`

+## Raspberry Pico W Garage Door Sensor

+- Raspberry Pi Pico W garage door sensor project, with instructions for how you can set up the same thing at your house: https://github.com/geerlingguy/pico-w-garage-door-sensor

+- And here are the items I purchased to complete the installation (some are affiliate links):
+- Seco-Larm SM-4201-LQ Overhead Door Sensor: https: //
+amzn.to/3EjG1ap
+- Pi Pico Terminal Block Breakout Board: https://amzn.to/ 3tkZQYg
+- Small breadboards for prototyping: https://amzn.to/
+3A6ha7b
+- Breadboard solderless jumper wires: https://amzn.to/
+3UHCmYO

 ## Kubernetes Homelab Install
 - Repurpose old PC or get a tiny test computer - [check out the Raspberry Pi Killer!](#zima-board)